RafalKucharskiPK/rafalkucharskipk.github.io/_research/lukasz_gorczyca.md

 x:
 ---

 I am a data scientist in the COeXISTENCE project.
-As a student, I am affiliated with the Jagiellonian University, where I completed my bachelor's degree in applied mathematics, which I am currently pursuing in my master's degree.
-In addition, I am also studying computational mathematics for my master's degree.
-My broad research interests include free probability theory, stochastic processes, machine learning in drug discovery and social data analysis.
+I am affiliated with the Jagiellonian University, where I completed both my bachelor's and master's degree in applied mathematics.
+My broad research interests include free probability theory, machine learning in drug discovery and social data analysis.